During Production Inspection Services (DUPRO)

 Pre-Production Inspection Production readiness Before manufacturing starts No finished product review

-During Production Inspection Process control During production Limited to sampled stages
+During Production Inspection Process control While production is ongoing Limited to sampled stages and visible production conditions

 Zurich applies a structured and repeatable inspection methodology designed to support clarity, consistency, and timely decision-making.